Graduate Academic Advising

 *While all grades for the spring semester may not be posted by the May 1/Nov 1 deadlines, students should still submit the Graduate Student Thesis Subject Approval Form by the deadline.
-After receiving the Graduate Student Thesis Subject Approval form, but prior to registering the student for the first three-credits of thesis, the student's academic advisor will check the student's record by June 1 to confirm that the student has earned 18 credits and has a minimum cumulative GPA of 3.5.
+After receiving the Graduate Student Thesis Subject Approval form, but prior to registering the student for the first three credits of the thesis, the student's academic advisor will check the student's record by June 1 to confirm that the student has earned 18 credits and has a minimum cumulative GPA of 3.5.
 Students who do not meet eligibility requirements will not be permitted to pursue a thesis.

 Submission and Publication

 Master's theses are submitted electronically by the student once the document has been approved as final by the faculty.
 Information and deadline dates are posted on the Electronic Thesis and Dissertation website.
 You can find a lot of information about the thesis on the ETD website, including formatting guidelines.
 The guidelines are designed to produce documents that are uniform in style, but they also allow for the particular requirements of various disciplines.

 The student must also submit to the Office of Student Services the completed ETD Approval Form.
 Theses will first be sent to the Gelman Library for approval.
 Once approved by Gelman, the thesis will be forwarded to the Office Graduate Student Services for a final check.
 Students may receive instructions from Gelman or GSS to make changes and upload a revised edition of their work.
 The student will be notified by email once the thesis has been forwarded to ProQuest/UMI.